Windsurf: Do you know how to Jibe?

 The carve itself is not the most difficult thing, but keeping your speed and not falling in when recovering the sail is the tricky part.
 As you can see, it will take you some time to learn how to make good jibes, but once you have learned, you will be the happiest and most independent on the water than you have ever been!

-FROM MAY 1ST TO JUNE 30TH 2024 ENJOY EXCLUSIVE ION CLUB PACKAGES HOTEL + SPORT + TRANSFERS Our exclusive 7- day packages offer you much more than just a stay.
-Immerse yourself in the experience of kitesurfing or wingfoiling under the sun and on the crystal-clear...
+FROM SEPTEMBER 28TH TO OCTOBER 13TH 2024 ENJOY EXCLUSIVE ION CLUB PACKAGES HOTEL + SPORT + TRANSFERS Our exclusive 7- day packages offer you much more than just a stay.
+Immerse yourself in the experience of windsurfing or wingfoiling under the sun and on the...

 THE LATEST OFFERS AND NEWS